-Try this easy and delicious low fat, low sodium recipe for Crockpot Chicken and Apples.
-The flavor is slightly spicy because of the curry powder.
-If you're serving this recipe to kids, you can reduce or even omit the curry powder and the recipe will be much milder.
+Try this easy and delicious low-fat, low-sodium recipe for crock pot chicken and apples.
+The flavor is slightly spicy because of the curry powder so, if you're serving this to kids unfamiliar with this spice, you can reduce the amount or even omit it and the dish will be much milder.

 - 1 cup apple cider

 - 1 tablespoon curry powder